eddiemf/vue-scrollactive/README.md

 /**
  * Amount of space between the top of the screen and the section to highlight when clicking a
  * scrollactive item to scroll.
 It will use the value of the `offset` prop if none is provided
  * here.
-Usefull when you want to use the `offset` prop to make an item be active as soon as
+Useful when you want to use the `offset` prop to make an item be active as soon as
  * it shows on the screen but still scroll to the top of the section when clicking the item.
  */
 scrollOffset: {